Solar power in Oregon: Feed-in tariff

 The Oregon Legislative Assembly established a feed-in tariff for solar power modeled on feed-in tariffs in Germany, allowing owners of solar installations to be paid for the electricity they produce.
 On May 28, 2010, the Oregon Public Utility Commission approved the trial feed-in tariff rules.
 Under the approved rules, residents and businesses who install solar systems can enter a 15-year contract with investor-owned utilities in the state where they will receive guaranteed monthly payments over the life of the contract with rates ranging from $0.55 to $0.65 per kWh.
 Funding will come from an estimated one half of 1% increase in electricity rates.
 The trial program ends after four years and the entire project's size is limited to a maximum 25 MW.
 Program applications are accepted biannually on April 1 and October 1.
 The final year of the pilot program is 2013.

 Manufacturing

 Many solar manufacturing companies have chosen to operate in Oregon because of its cheap hydroelectric power which is important for manufacturing and because of its close proximity to California's large market.
 The inexpensive hydroelectric power has also contributed to the high-tech manufacturing companies located in the state's Silicon Forest as well as several data centers such as Google's Project 02.

 Oregon was one of the only three states (along with Michigan and Ohio) to manufacture more than 100 MW of solar panels during 2009.
 SolarWorld's plant in Hillsboro, Oregon is the largest solar cell manufacturing factory in North America and is planned to produce 500 MW of panels annually by 2012.

 Companies

-Solar companies with operations in Oregon include SolarWorld, Sanyo, PV Powered/Advanced Energy, PV Trackers, Oregon Crystal, Grape Solar, Solaicx, and Peak Sun Silicon.
+Solar companies with operations in Oregon include, Sunbridge Solar, Precision Solar & Heating, Energy Solutions, Avila Solar Drafting LLC, Solar Plan Sets LLC, Power Northwest, Tesla Solar, Grape Solar, and more.